Priorities and Preemption¶

 for experts by using the job ClassAd attributes:

-Machines are allocated to users based upon a user’s priority.
-A lower numerical value for user priority means higher priority, so a user with priority 5 will get more resources than a user with priority 50.
+Slots are allocated to users based upon user priority.
+A lower numerical value for user priority means proportionally better priority, so a user with priority 5 will be allocated 10 times the resources as someone with user priority 50.
 User priorities in HTCondor can be examined with the condor_userprio command (see the condor_userprio manual page).
 HTCondor administrators can set and change individual user priorities with the same utility.

 HTCondor continuously calculates the share of available machines that